 - String, thread, ribbon, or some sort of flexible way to divide the post-its. (not drawn)

 Participants start by brainstorming the current aspects of the day to day work.
 Each aspect or problem area is written on a separate hexagonal post-it.

-Hexagonal Post-its are used because experience has shown that participants will move them around much more freely than square one.
+Hexagonal Post-its are used because experience has been shown that participants will move them around much more freely than square ones.
 I found hexagonal post-its to be harder to remove from the pack without curling, as the stick is in the centre and not along one edge.
 This is mildly frustrating but does not take away from the exercise.

 After a time-box, participants are instructed to place the most extreme problems into the four corners of area you are using as a space to place the post-its.

 Once all four corners are placed, the participants place the rest of the post-its / problems relative to the four corners.

 Note: They are placed relatively with no concept of the Cynefin domain model.

 Let the teams place items where they want.

 Once a period of stability has been reached with the post-its, you can ask the participants to group the post-its according to the patterns that have formed on the board.

 What you may find is that some are grouped around the corners, and others all over the place.
 What you are looking for is to group now into the Cynefin model and there are likely to be many in the dis-order domain in the centre.